 The room had a small kitchen with everything you would need to cook a meal, not that we really used it as eating out is such great value in Budapest but it was good to have for snacks.
 There was a fully stocked mini bar – not the usual extortionate prices and tea and coffee making facilities although no milk available which was disappointing.

-The hotel doesn’t have a restaurant or bar area but they do provide a complimentary breakfast which had pretty much everything you would want.
-They cooked our choice of eggs fresh, the omlettes were absolutely delicious.
+The hotel doesn’t have a restaurant or bar area but they do provide a complimentary breakfast.
+This had pretty much everything you would want.
+They cooked our choice of eggs fresh, the omelettes were absolutely delicious.

 Breakfast is served in a small annex overlooking the front of the hotel, but the breakfast room itself felt very cramped.
 You access it by walking through an outdoor, internal terrace which made it a little difficult when it snowed!

-Apart from the things mentioned above, we had a power cut during the stay which meant the heating kept going on and off, it took all morning to fix and sensibly they closed the lift but they didn’t actually contact us to tell us what was going on.
+Apart from the things mentioned above, we had a power cut during the stay which meant the heating kept going on and off.
+It took all morning to fix and sensibly they closed the lift.
+Unfortunately they didn’t actually contact us to tell us what was going on.

 The staff were not super friendly, the breakfast staff in particular made us feel pretty unwelcome.
-The lady when we checked in (late on a Saturday night) was very friendly but none of the receptionists were able to help us with questions about the city beyond the usual.
+The lady when we checked in (late on a Saturday night) was very friendly.
+However none of the receptionists were able to help us with questions about the city beyond the usual.

 Although there’s no pool, the hotel does have a small sauna and teeny tiny gym (two machines).
-We didn’t use either as they had really odd opening hours – a couple of hours in the morning and a couple in the afternoon.
+We didn’t use either as they had really odd opening hours.
+It was couple of hours in the morning and a couple in the afternoon.
 Wifi was free and good and strong throughout the whole hotel